publications

 under review

-Pham, M. D., Chaney, K. E., & Garr-Schultz, A. Strength-based solidarity: Shared strengths as a novel pathway toward holistic, sustainable, and health-promoting intraminority solidarity.
+Pham, M. D., Chaney, K. E., & Garr-Schultz, A. Strength-based solidarity: Shared strengths as a novel pathway toward holistic and and sustained intraminority solidarity.
 Invited for revision and resubmission, Personality and Social Psychology Review.

 Pham, M. D., & Garr-Schultz, A. “They are the shoulders I stand on”: Self as part of ancestry and its implications for activism and intraminority solidarity.